avajs/ava/docs/06-configuration.md

 - `extensions`: extensions of test files.
 Setting this overrides the default `["cjs", "mjs", "js"]` value, so make sure to include those extensions in the list
 - `require`: extra modules to require before tests are run.
 Modules are required in the [worker processes](./01-writing-tests.md#process-isolation)
 - `timeout`: Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
 See our [timeout documentation](./07-test-timeouts.md) for more options.
+- `nodeArguments`: Configure Node.js arguments used to launch worker processes.

 Note that providing files on the CLI overrides the `files` option.